Ciderboi123/Angular-Electron/README.md

-A Application for CDN with Github Repository
+A Template for Making Electron apps in angular (Boiler plate)